-- ☐ The total aggregate fixed sum per annum to be paid to the Directors (excluding salaries of executive Directors) from time to time will not exceed the sum determined by the Shareholders in general meeting and the total aggregate fixed sum will be divided between the Directors as the Directors shall determine and, in default of agreement between them, then in equal shares. - ☐ The Directors' remuneration accrues from day to day. - ☐ The total aggregate fixed sum per annum which may be paid to non-executive Directors is \$300,000.
+time to time will not exceed the sum determined by the Shareholders in general me fixed sum will be divided between the Directors as the Directors shall determine fixed sum will be divided between the Directors as the Directors shall determine ting and the total aggregate ince bein tim be divided between the birectors as the birectors chair determine nd, in default of agreement between them, then in equal shares.

+The Directors' remuneration accrues from day to day. -- ---------------- -------------- --------- ------ -------- ------ c.
+Fixed Remuneration

+The total aggregate fixed sum per annum which may be paid to non-executive Directors is \$300,000.
 This amount cannot be increased without the approval of the Company's Shareholders.